If you grew up in the 60s and 70s you probably learned these life lessons rarely taught today

 6. Privacy matters

-If you grew up in this era, your personal business stayed personal.
-Gossip might’ve happened at the local diner, but you didn’t share every thought, photo, or feeling with the world.
+For people who grew up in this era, personal business stayed personal.
+Gossip might’ve happened at the local diner, but nobody shared every thought, photo, or feeling with the world.

 Now, privacy feels almost radical.
 Young people today are growing up in a world where oversharing is normalized, but the 60s and 70s taught the quiet strength of discretion.